 Fort Lee, Virginia

-One Seasonal Curation Assistant (Temporary Hourly) position is available for short-term employment with the Center for Environmental Management of Military Lands (CEMML).
-This position is located at Fort Lee, Virginia.
+Two Seasonal Archaeologist (Temporary Hourly) positions are available for short-term employment with the Center for Environmental Management of Military Lands (CEMML).
+Both positions are located at Fort Lee, Virginia.

 Approximately 16 weeks, starting Monday, May 9 through August 26, 2016.
-Daily work schedule will be determined on a weekly basis, but the position will entail up to a 40-hour work week with a minimum availability of 20 hours per week.
+Daily work schedule will be determined on a weekly basis, but the positions will entail a 40-hour work week.

 CEMML is a research, education and service unit within the Warner College of Natural Resources at Colorado State University (CSU).
 CEMML applies the latest and most appropriate science to promote the sustainable management of natural and cultural resources on Department of Defense (DoD) and other public lands.
 We provide technical support, conduct applied research, and offer career development and learning opportunities to support resource stewardship.
 We collaborate with our sponsors and within CSU to resolve complex environmental issues, leaving a legacy of science-based decisions that sustain our resources for future generations.
 To learn more about CEMML�⒠�s contributions to land management, our mission, vision, and values, visit http://www.cemml.colostate.edu/.